Finding your why

-In yesterday’s post I said it was vital for us to know and communicate why we do things.
-If the how flows from the why, we will have much greater success than if the how flows from the what.
-This is true of pretty much everything in our lives, and is very much true in our marriages.
+In yesterday’s post, I said it was vital for us to know and communicate why we do things.
+When the how flows from the why, we have much greater success than when the how flows from the what.
+This is true of pretty much everything in our lives, and it’s certainly true for our marriages.

 Let me give you a few what/why combinations to get you thinking:

 - What: Be a better husband.

 - Poor Why: So my wife will be better to me.